CreativeInquiry/ARP-2600/README.md

 If you find any problems not listed below, ask someone in the STUDIO to update this list.

 - The right channel is dead in the speaker and headphone.
+(I believe a transistor in an amp is dead. --jet)
-- ADSR is not generating a signal.
+- ADSR is not generating a signal (replacement on order).
 - 60Hz hum.
 There might be nothing that can done about this.

 Have fun!